Welcome to the Freight Market Cheat Sheet.

 To stay updated, visit the 2025 NMFC Changes page on the NMFTA site.

-Intermodal Trends: October 2024
+Intermodal Trends: December 2024

 Related: Intermodal vs. Truckload: 4 Things Every Shipper Should Know

-Cross-Border Mexico Trends: October 2024
+Cross-Border Mexico Trends: December 2024

 Note on the data: all truckload rate figures are derived from Coyote’s proprietary transactional data.
 With thousands of daily shipments, it is one of the largest centralized freight marketplaces in North America.